qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/contributor_requirements.rst

   in the Development Corner, and the CODING document in the root of the QGIS Sources.
-* Ensure that all code committed to the repository is unencumbered and compatible with the QGIS license, GPL version 2
+* Ensure that all code committed to the repository is unencumbered and compatible with the QGIS license, GPL version 2 or above
 * Not use or include any code that will cause a trademark or patent infringement.
   If you are unsure, ask on the developer mailing list or contact a Project Steering Committee member.